nizzaneela/Programming_error_explanation/README.md

 ...
 ```

 This means the code removes basal lineages that do not have active sampled infections at the end of simulation (day 100), even if they do have active sampled infections at the end of sampling period (infection 50,000).
-This does not agree with the method described in the text, and enhances the filtering effect so that the frequency of basal polyomies is increased further.
+This does not agree with the method described in the text, and enhances the filtering effect of the stable coalescence so that the frequency of basal polyomies is increased further.

+### The primary case state

-Additionally, the epidemic simulation script [FAVITES-COVID-Lite_noSeqgen.py](https://github.com/sars-cov-2-origins/multi-introduction/blob/78ec9e3b90215267b45ed34be2720566b7398b77/FAVITES-COVID-Lite/scripts/FAVITES-COVID-Lite_noSeqgen.py) accepts commends to initialise the primary case in arbitrary states, but is hard-coded to start the primary case infectious (`P1`), so that transmissions being immediately.
+The epidemic simulation script [FAVITES-COVID-Lite_noSeqgen.py](https://github.com/sars-cov-2-origins/multi-introduction/blob/78ec9e3b90215267b45ed34be2720566b7398b77/FAVITES-COVID-Lite/scripts/FAVITES-COVID-Lite_noSeqgen.py) accepts commands to initialise the primary case in arbitrary states, but is hard-coded to start the primary case infectious (`P1`), so that transmissions being immediately.
 ```
     # write GEMF status file
     out_file = open(out_fn, 'w')